What Is Lortab Used For?

 Lortab is a brand name for the drug hydrocodone.
-Lortab is a semi-synthetic opiate that, in large does, produces similar effects to that of OxyContin.
+Lortab is a semi-synthetic opiate that, in large does, produces similar effects to those of OxyContin.
 Taken repeatedly, it can result in dependence and addiction.
 Initially, recreational use of Lortab produces a feeling of euphoria.
-However, like with any other narcotic, the human body builds a tolerance to Lortab, meaning more of the drug must be taken to produce the same effect as use continues.
+However, like in the case of any other narcotic, the human body builds a tolerance to Lortab, meaning more of the drug must be taken in order to produce the same effect as use continues.

 Some important facts to consider about Lortab abuse include the following: